douglascraigschmidt/LiveLessons/Reactor/ex4/README.md

    % mvn spring-boot:run

-   This starts the Tomcat webserver by default on port 8080 and also starts the FolderApplication.
+   This starts the Tomcat webserver by default on port 8080 and also starts the PublisherApplication.

-   Conversely, this application can be run from within the Intellij by selecting run on the FolderApplication.
+   Conversely, this application can be run from within the Intellij by selecting run on the PublisherApplication.

 2. Below are the end points to access the application via curl, postman, or any other Http/Java client (including web browers):